dhyan-rai/cs30-major-project/proposal.md

 - basic character movement
 - ability to shoot bullets
-- fairly well designed 3d models
+- fairly well designed 3d models (imported and cutsom created)
 - ability to zoom in to aim
 - something to shoot at (enemies or targets)
 - appropriate lighting and sound effects